chrischowfy/convert-roberta-pytorch-into-tensorflow-version/README.md

 ### python3 convert_pytorch_checkpoint_to_tf.py --model_name=roberta-large --config_file=./robert-large-config.json --tf_cache_dir=./output_dir

 ## Step 3:
-Since Roberta and Bert have the same model framwork, to use the tensorflow version roberta, you can change a little Bert code:
+Since Roberta and Bert have the same model framwork, so you can change a little Bert code:
 The tokenization_roberta is from https://github.com/huggingface/transformers/tree/master/src/transformers, put the file at your current path.
 ### tokenizer = tokenization_roberta.RobertaTokenizer.from_pretrained(FLAGS.vocab_file)
-the vocab_file is the vocab.json, the model_config_path is the roberta-large-config.json
+in your Roerta code, the vocab_file is the vocab.json, the model_config_path is the roberta-large-config.json